whishei/.github.io/_pages/teaching.md

 ## Undergraduate Teaching Assistant
 ### Lycoming College
-As a UTA at Lycoming College, I assisted professors with grading and classroom managament in multiple mathematics and computer science courses.
+As a UTA at Lycoming College, I assisted professors with grading and classroom management in multiple mathematics and computer science courses.
 Additionally, I was a tutor in the Mathematics Lab.